codess-aus/FCC100DaysOfCode/README.md

 #Day066 #100daysofcode George tells me I should solve algorithms by breaking them down into each component part.
 Write out the sudo code and then what I am doing will be clearer.
 George is often right.

+#day067 #100daysofcode spent the day helping girls aged 10 to 16 code a bot in #python

+#Day068 #100DaysOfCode went back to my #javascript course and continued with algorithms.
+Currently I can't see a day when I'd remember these methods without looking them up... but I remember a day when I couldn't read and understand them, so I guess I just need to have faith

+#Day069 #100DaysOfCode Did a bunch more #javascript algorithms.
+Going to do some #AI stuff now